 Pain can affect your quality of life.
 So, controlling pain is a crucial part of your care.

-The goal of pain management is to have the most pain control with the least amount of medication (to limit side effects).
+Everyone experiences pain differently.
+Pain management decreases pain to a level that’s tolerable for you.
+The goal of treating pain is to give the most pain control with the least amount of medication (to limit side effects).
 This allows you to get the most benefit from the treatments aimed at reducing your cancer.

-Pain is not the same for everyone.
+Pain isn't the same for everyone.
 Even among people at the same stage of disease, pain can vary.
 Some people have more intense and more frequent pain than others.

 You should never feel you have to endure pain.
 Even when pain is mild, it can interfere with daily life and make other side effects, such as fatigue, seem worse.

 Pain can be related to treatment or the cancer itself.